-Joy in Enough is a challenge to Christians in Britain, and an invitation to all people of good will, to join in building a just economy within the ecological limits of the Earth.
+Joy in Enough (JiE) is a Green Christian project which is a challenge to Christians in Britain, and an invitation to all people of good will, to join in building a just economy within the ecological limits of the Earth.

 Our current economic model is exhibiting signs of system failure.
 It is now characterised by –

 - Escalating damage to the global climate and other life-support systems

 - increasing levels of indebtedness, systemically promoted by the financial institutions

 - the barrage of advertising and the relentless pressure to purchase and consume